Ever wonder why some Korean rice is purple at Korean restaurants and houses?

 What Does Purple Rice Taste Like?

-Black rice adds a nice chewy texture and a subtle nutty flavor to the purple rice.
+Black rice adds a pleasant chewy texture and a subtle nutty flavor to purple rice, making it more enjoyable than plain white rice.

 In other words, purple rice is more delicious!